New Pool Construction

 Tile & Coping

 While the work surrounding the pool is being done, the filter system will be installed.
-The pump, filter, and heater (if desired) will be sized and installed according the filtration/flow requirements
+The pump, filter, and heater (if desired) will be sized and installed according to the filtration/flow requirements.

 Deck, Fencing & Utilities (Done by Others)

-Now — the final step.
-In one day, after all the surrounding work is complete, the pool walls and floor are finished with a ¼” to ½” thick layer of either Marblite or Exposed aggregate plaster in typically white, grey or black finishes.
+Now – the final step.
+After all the surrounding work is complete, the pool walls and floor are finished with a ¼” to ½” thick layer of either Marblite or Exposed aggregate plaster in typically white, grey or black finishes.
 This surface must be cared for very closely in the beginning stages after pool completion as the plaster cures.
 Water chemistry must be maintained and the surface must be brushed frequently to prevent discoloration and reduce mottling.
 A properly cared for plaster finish does not require painting and can last for many years.
 When the plaster crew finishes this process, your pool is complete!
 Just add water.
-Its time to swim!
+It’s time to swim!

 How much is your typical pool project?